FastFlix is a simple and friendly GUI for encoding videos.

 - aomenc (libaom-av1) - does not look to support HDR10

-FastFlix supports using generated or extracted JSON HDR10+ Metadata with HEVC encodes via x265.
-However that is highly dependant on a FFmpeg version that has been compiled with x265 that has HDR10+ support.
+FastFlix also supports using generated or extracted JSON HDR10+ Metadata with HEVC encodes via x265.
+However, that is highly dependent on a FFmpeg version that has been compiled with x265 that has HDR10+ support.
 BtbN’s Windows FFmpeg builds have this support as of 10/23/2020 and may require a manual upgrade.

 FastFlix (v4.0.2+) passes through HLG color transfer information to everything except webp and GIF.

 FastFlix does not plan to support Dolby Vision’s proprietary format at this time.

 Check out the different ways you can help support FastFlix!

 The code itself is licensed under the MIT which you can read in the